This glossary defines the core terminology used in

 - \(\Omega\) — mosquito mortality matrix

-- A matrix that combines mortality and emigration to describe the net loss of mosquitoes from each patch.
-Used in computing steady states.
+- A matrix that combines mortality and emigration to describe mosquito mortality and dispersal.

-- \(\Upsilon\) — mosquito survival / transition matrix
+- \(\Upsilon\) — mosquito survival through the EIP

-- A matrix describing survival and dispersal over the extrinsic incubation period (EIP).
-It is used to compute the proportion of mosquitoes that survive to become infectious.
+- A matrix describing survival and dispersal through a fixed EIP.
+It is used in delay differential to compute the proportion of mosquitoes that survive to become infectious.

 Transmission